 When Do Federal Drug Charges Apply?

-Your state-level drug crime charges could be increased to the federal level if you are found with a considerable amount of controlled substances on your person.
-It is also possible that federal drug charges could apply if you are accused of transporting controlled substances across state lines.
+State-level drug crime charges could be increased to the federal level if you are found with a considerable amount of controlled substances on your person or accused of transporting controlled substances across state lines.

-Federal drug convictions often carry harsher penalties, so make sure you have an experienced criminal defender handling your case.
+Federal drug convictions often carry harsher penalties, so an experienced criminal defender is essential.
+Learn more by speaking with a drug crime lawyer in Dublin.

 Should I Give a Statement to Investigators?

 No. Never give a statement to investigators without speaking with your legal counsel first.
-Protect your Fourth Amendment, Fifth Amendment, and Sixth Amendment rights against self-incrimination by exercising your right to remain silent and not answer any questions investigators might have without your drug crime advocate present.
+Protect your Fourth, Fifth, and Sixth Amendment rights against self-incrimination by exercising your right to remain silent until your drug crime attorney is present.

 Can I Get My Drug Crime Conviction Expunged?

 It depends on which type of drug crime you were convicted of.
-Many drug offenses across Ohio are eligible for expungement under Ohio Revised Code § 2953.32.
+Many drug offenses in Ohio are eligible for expungement under Ohio Revised Code § 2953.32.
+High-level offenses, such as large-scale drug trafficking, may not qualify.
+Your Dublin drug crime attorney can guide you through eligibility.

-Your defense strategy should not be standardized because every case is different.
-You need a personalized defense that introduces reasonable doubt so you can secure an acquittal.
-If we can convince the district attorney to dismiss your case or proceed with lesser charges, we may be able to avoid trial altogether.
+Your defense strategy should be personalized to introduce reasonable doubt and secure an acquittal.
+If the district attorney is convinced to dismiss your case or proceed with lesser charges, trial may be avoided entirely.

-Fill out our contact form or call our office when you are ready to schedule your confidential and 100% free consultation.
+Fill out our contact form or call our office to schedule a confidential consultation, then visit our FAQ page to learn more.